andrewheiss/why-donors-donate/survey/experiment.md

     - Prefer not to say
     - Other: _________

-*Q5.13*: Are you now married, widowed, divorced, separated or never married?
+*Q5.13*: Are you now married, widowed, divorced, separated, or never married?

 :   Single answer